 This lawsuit, brought on behalf of an organization and two individuals against HUD challenging its delay of the Small Area Fair Market Rent pilot program, secured a decision allowing poor families in major markets around the country to immediately use rental subsidies to move to higher-opportunity areas.

 This Fair Housing Act lawsuit, filed on behalf of the a fair housing center and landlord, alleged that three insurance companies discriminated on the basis of race, sex and familial status by denying liability insurance (or charging higher premiums) to landlords who accept tenants with federal rental subsidy vouchers.

 - Fair Housing Rights Center in Southeastern Pennsylvania v.
 Morgan Properties Management Company, LLC

-In this Fair Housing Act case, the firm obtained a $2.45 million settlement on behalf of an affordable housing developer challenging municipality’s unlawful actions to obstruct a proposed affordable housing development based on bias-motivated community opposition.
+In this Fair Housing Act case, Relman Colfax obtained a $2.45 million settlement on behalf of an affordable housing developer challenging municipality’s unlawful actions to obstruct a proposed affordable housing development based on bias-motivated community opposition.

-Court of appeals holds that plasma donation center is a public accommodation that must comply with Title III of the Americans with Disabilities Act.
+A federal appeals court held that a plasma donation center is a public accommodation that must comply with Title III of the Americans with Disabilities Act.

-Design and construction litigation settled for $600,000 and retrofits to entirety of large apartment complex.
+This design and construction disability rights lawsuit settled for $600,000 and defendants' agreement to retrofit the entirety of a large apartment complex.

 This successful Fair Housing Act lawsuit against the D.C.
 Housing Authority for failure to provide sign language interpreters resulted in settlement requiring substantial changes to policies and practices to ensure sign language interpreters are provided.